Alluxio/alluxio/docs/en/Configuration-Settings.md

 * Table of Contents
 {:toc}

-This page explains the configuration system of Alluxio and also provides recommendation on how customize the configuration for Alluxio users in different contexts.
+This page explains the configuration system of Alluxio and also provides recommendation on how to customize the configuration for Alluxio in different contexts.

 # Configuration in Alluxio